Bernard Spilsbury: Noteworthy cases

 The case that brought Spilsbury to public attention was that of Hawley Harvey Crippen in 1910, where he gave forensic evidence as to the likely identity of the human remains found in Crippen's house.
 Spilsbury concluded that a scar on a small piece of skin from the remains pointed to Mrs Crippen as the victim.

 Spilsbury later gave evidence at the trial of Herbert Rowse Armstrong, the solicitor convicted of poisoning his wife with arsenic.

 The case that consolidated Spilsbury's reputation as Britain's foremost forensic pathologist was the "Brides in the Bath" murder trial in 1915.
 Three women had died mysteriously in their baths; in each case, the death appeared to be an accident.
-George Joseph Smith was brought to trial for the murder of one of these women, Bessie Munday.
-Spilsbury testified that since Munday's thigh showed evidence of goose bumps and, since she was, in death, clutching a bar of soap, it was certain that she had died a violent death – in other words, had been murdered.
+George Joseph Smith was brought to trial for the murder of one of these women, Bessie Mundy.
+Spilsbury testified that since Mundy's thigh showed evidence of goose bumps and, since she was, in death, clutching a bar of soap, it was certain that she had died a violent death – in other words, had been murdered.

+Sir Bernard Spilsbury (left), pictured at the crime scene of the murder of Maple Churchyard.
+13 October 1941.

 Spilsbury (foreground), pictured at the scene of the second of the Crumbles murders — that of Emily Kaye.
 4 May 1924.

 Spilsbury was also involved in the Brighton trunk murder cases.
 Although the man accused of the second murder, Tony Mancini (real name Cecil Louis England), was acquitted, he confessed to the killing in 1976 just before his own death, vindicating Spilsbury's evidence.